AxelInsa/FullBrightMod1.19.3/README.md

-# FullBrightMod1.19.3
+# FullBright Mod 1.19.3

-A Minecraft Mod to increase the gamma way above the normal values -> you can see in the dark like it is day time.
+## Install Fabric Loader

+To install Frabric Loader, follow this tutorial https://fabricmc.net/wiki/install

+## install the mod

+Put the .jar file in you .minecraft/mods folder